-- one-and-a-half weeks' pay for each year of service when the employee was not below the age of 41 - one week's pay for each year in which the employee was not below the age of 22; - half a week's pay for any other years of employment
+- one-and-a-half weeks' pay for each year of service when the employee was not below the age of 41 - one week's pay for each year in which the employee was not below the age of 22 - half a week's pay for any other years of employment

-The number of years' service that counts is limited to 20, so the maximum multiple will be

-30 for those aged 41 or more $(20 \times 1\frac{1}{2})$.
-The limit on a "week's pay" for these purposes is £566 (as of 6 April 2021), which means that the maximum possible statutory redundancy payment is currently £16,980.
+The number of years' service that counts is limited to 20, so the maximum multiple will be 30 for those aged 41 or more $(20 \times 1\frac{1}{2})$ .
+The limit on a "week's pay" for these purposes is a fixed amount which changes in April each year (see here for the current rate and maximum possible statutory redundancy payment).

 Employees may be entitled to more generous redundancy/severance payments under the terms of their contracts of employment.
-If an employee is not paid the enhanced contractual redundancy pay to which he or she is entitled, there could be a claim for breach of contract in either the courts or the employment tribunal.
+If an employee is not paid the enhanced contractual redundancy pay to which they are entitled, there could be a claim for breach of contract in either the courts or the ET.